apache/flink-kubernetes-operator/docs/content/docs/custom-resource/snapshots.md

 ## Triggering snapshots

 Upgrade savepoints are triggered automatically by the system during the upgrade process as we have seen in the previous sections.
-In this case, the savepoint path will also be recorded in the `upgradeSnapshotReference` job status field, which the operator will use when restarting the job.
+In this case, the savepoint path will also be recorded in the `upgradeSavepointPath` job status field, which the operator will use when restarting the job.

 For backup, job forking and other purposes savepoint and checkpoints can be triggered manually or periodically by the operator, however generally speaking these will not be used during upgrades and are not required for the correct operation.